godatadriven/godatadriven-blog/content/upgrade-CDH4-to-CDH5.md

 - Ability to use YARN instead of MapReduce1 (a more generic and efficient scheduler) to allow Spark
 - New version of Hive 0.10 -> 0.12 (Lots of bug fixes and improvements, DECIMAL datatype)
-- New version of Impala 1.2.4 -> 1.3.1 (Run on YARN, new functions)
+- New version of Impala 1.2.4 -> 1.3.1 (Run on YARN [yarn-impala](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CDH5/5.0/Impala/Installing-and-Using-Impala/ciiu_resource_management.html), new functions)
 - New version of Hue 2.5.0 -> 3.5.0 (Way better UI to work with hive, impala and viewing results)
 - Don't live in the past, keep up to date!